 As an alternative to relying on paper ballots that can be lost or damaged, your Greek organization may want to turn to an online voting option.
 Going online with Greek elections can help fraternities and sororities by:

-- Reducing Costs.
 Printing and distributing dozens (or even hundreds) of ballots takes time and money.
 Using an online voting form that you can send to every frat/sorority member’s inbox costs virtually nothing and takes a fraction of the time.
 There are even some free survey tools you can use to deliver ballots electronically.

 On top of all of these benefits, using electronic voting tools simply makes things easier for your election managers.
 Instead of having to sit down and manually go through every ballot, they can set up a bar chart view and see who won each position with a clear, easy-to-understand view.
-This saves hours that can be better-used studying (or celebrating).

 Ensuring Security and Privacy (and Honesty)